Key massage: Only when a problem is recognized it can be solved.

 "A sense of possibility ... imagines something that might be possible but has not been considered possible or even potentially possible so far. (... sense of

-If a situation is unsatisfactory, then that is a clue to look for what problem is causing that dissatisfaction.
-But even if a situation is satisfactory, it can possibly be improved or it can change negatively.
-It is necessary to imagine the future and think of possible opportunities or threats.
-Then it can be decided whether one of these possibilities can occur.
+If a situation is unsatisfactory, then this is a clue to look for the problem that is causing this dissatisfaction.
+But even if a situation is satisfactory, it may be possible to improve it or it may change to the negative.
+It is necessary to look into the future and think of possible opportunities or risks.

-Once we have recognized a problem, then we can start to analyze it and understand it.
+Once we have recognized a problem, then we can start to analyze it.

 Continue with the next step of the problem-solving process, which is about understanding a problem: How to analyze situations = systems